ucsb-cs16-s16/https-ucsb-cs16-s17.github.io/_lab/lab00.md

 <li> <b>Notepad++</b> for Windows OS --- see <a href="https://notepad-plus-plus.org/">the product website</a> (it's a program that you'd have to download)</li>
 </ol>

-<p>No one editor is necessarily "better" than another.
-It is a matter of your preference.
-This is a great time for you to explore multiple options and then pick one.
-Once you pick an editor of choice, STICK WITH IT!</p>

 xxxxx